ideonate/cdsdashboards/docs/chapters/overview.rst

 How it works
 ~~~~~~~~~~~~

-- Data scientist creates a Jupyter Notebook as normal, or uploads Streamlit / Plotly Dash python files to Jupyter
+- Data scientist creates a Jupyter Notebook as normal, or uploads Streamlit / Plotly Dash / Bokeh python files to Jupyter
 - Data scientist creates a new Dashboard to clone their Jupyter server
 - Other logged-in JupyterHub users see the dashboard in their list
 - Click to launch as a server, using OAuth to gain access